jonathan-portillo/todo-frontend/README.md

 ## Status

+- Went back to the drawing board, missed alot of things that was breaking the notes.
+Now I just need to make sure that I am properly submitting information to the API.
 - New issue on notes, might have to do a bit of refactoring
 - Resolved issue now only users notes are showing.
 Now need to allow for updating and deleting notes.
 - For some reason, When creating a Task the notes from prior users are showing, trying to debug to figure out why.
 Last issue to hurdle over and then design is going to be a main priority.